spring-guides/tut-spring-security-and-angular-js/proxy/README.md

 }
 ```

 and then the resource server.
-There are two changes to make: one is adding `@EnableRedisHttpSession` and a `HeaderHttpSessionStrategy` bean to the `ResourceApplication`:
+There are three small changes to make: one is adding `@EnableRedisHttpSession` to the `ResourceApplication`:

 ```java
 @SpringBootApplication